H. D. Kumaraswamy: Release of CD on Mangalore protests

 Kumaraswamy called for a press meet and released a CD containing 35 video clips of the violence during the Mangalore protests against the CAA.
 The video presented the policemen acting violently against the protesters and beating up the civilians of the city, leading to riots in the city.
 He accused that the police directly followed the government orders inhumanly and were the main reason for the shoot out that killed 2 people during the protests.

 The BJP in return accused that these video clips are all edited versions of older footages of some other circumstances.
 They also said that Kumaraswamy is misleading the people by producing inappropriate footages in public that provokes confusion and violence among the people.
 The BJP included saying that Kumaraswamy, being a senior politician in the state is directly accusing the government officials and the police, which is unacceptable.

 Statements on RSS

 In February 2023, Kumarswamy said that a secret meet of RSS in Delhi, has decide to make a Brahmin, Pralhad Joshi, the next chief minister of Karnataka.
 This led to vast opposition from the BJP and also the Brahmin's Mahasabha, asking for an apology for these statements.

+Stealing electricity from BESCOM

+In November 2023, Kumaraswamy was accused of stealing electricity from BESCOM to light his home in J P Nagar, Bengaluru during Deepavali festival.
+Kumaraswamy was fined ₹ 68,526 for stealing electric power.
+Kumaraswamy was also booked under Section 135 of Indian Electricity Act.